jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefind1.md

 ![offshoremachines]({{site.baseurl}}/img/offshoremachines.PNG)

 I'm not going to disclose a lot of information about the topology of the internal network, but I can say there is a DMZ in which you can access a webserver located at an IP address in the 10.10.110.0/24 subnet.
-By compromising it you can then pivot inside the network
+By compromising it you can then pivot behind the firewall and inside the network, from there it only gets tougher.